 In China, one of the drug’s major manufacturing centers, ketamine has seen a dramatic rise in popularity.
 In part, this is due to its low production cost.

 “Ketamine is a cat or horse tranquilizer and not suitable for human consumption”

 A common misrepresentation by the media, this myth gives the impression that ketamine use in humans is somehow deviant.
 But despite its wider use in veterinary medicine, ketamine was originally devised for and tested on humans.
 Nowadays, it’s perhaps the most effective therapy for treatment-resistant depression, while remaining one of our most reliable anesthetics.
 In fact, it’s one of only two injected general anesthetics listed on the World Health Organization’s Model List of Essential Medicines—a core list of “the most efficacious, safe and cost-effective medicines for priority conditions.”

-Can it be detected in a drug test?
+Can ketamine be detected in a drug test?

 Are there risks?

-While overdose fatalities are rare, there are certainly risks involved.
-As a general anesthetic, ketamine heavily impairs physical movement and people have been known drown or otherwise injure themselves as a result.
+While overdose fatalities are rare, there are certain risks involved.
+As a general anesthetic, ketamine heavily impairs physical movement and people have been known to drown or otherwise injure themselves as a result.
 Serious injuries may go unnoticed and therefore untreated because of the analgesic effect.
 Long-term health risks are associated with frequent use.

 What is the safest way to take ketamine?

 Some users prefer intramuscular injection because snorting can lead to blocked nostrils and watery eyes.
 Injection tends to be more intense, which is a plus for some users but a minus for others.
 Muscle pain is also common when injecting, especially with lower gauge needles.
 Intravenous injection is rare among recreational users, as is oral use, perhaps because of the unpleasant taste.